Charles Lewinsky: Other writing

-On occasion of the 75th anniversary of the library of the Israelitische Cultusgemeinde Zürich (ICZ), the anniversary edition Quelle lebender Bücher (literally: source of living books) was published, edited by the ICZ-librarians Yvonne Domhardt and Kerstin Paul, in which 75 people present their favorite book from the library.
+On the 75th anniversary of the library of the Israelitische Cultusgemeinde Zürich (ICZ), the anniversary edition Quelle lebender Bücher (literally: "source of living books") was published, edited by the ICZ-librarians Yvonne Domhardt and Kerstin Paul, in which 75 people present their favorite book from the library.
 Lewinsky was inspired by a 1938 edition of the Israelisches Wochenblatt newspaper about a variety artists searching his suitcase and tailcoat; the nameless man became the protagonist Felix Grün in Lewinsky's family saga Melnitz.

-On 14 April 2016 Lewinskiy presented his new novel on occasion of his 70th birthday at the Theater Rigiblick in Zürich.
-Andersen focuses among others the question what would happen if reincarnation would be associated with the memory of the past life.
-How would that the protagonist's – once a bad man - life impact?
-But I write not a scientific or philosophical book, I tell a story, said the author in an interview.
+On 14 April 2016 Lewinsky presented his new novel on his 70th birthday at the Theater Rigiblick in Zürich.
+Andersen focuses, among others, on the question "what would happen if reincarnation would be associated with the memory of the past life?".
+How would that the protagonist's – once a bad man - life be affected?
+About this book, Lewinsky said in an interview: "But I write not a scientific or philosophical book, I tell a story".